alloy/git-svn-mirror/README.md

 A command-line tool that automates the task of creating a GIT mirror for a SVN repo, and keeping it up-to-date.

+Why
+---

+Figuring this stuff out is a pain in the bum, in my opinion, and its probably not even done yet.
+So please do contribute!
+Also, if I would keep doing this by hand, I would forget how to do it, a few weeks down the line.

 Install
 -------